prashanth-volvocars/gitlab-docs/doc/development.md

 ## Add a new product

-To add a new product other than the main 4 (GitLab, Omnibus, Runner, Charts):
+To add an additional set of product documentation to docs.gitlab.com from a separate GitLab repository (beyond any product documentation already added to the site):

 1. Clone the repository at the same root level as the `gitlab-docs` repository: